 InfoTortuga: The Complete Guide to Turtle Care

-Welcome to InfoTurtle, the leading Spanish portal for enthusiasts and experts.
-Discover everything about turtle types, their diet, habitat, and the accessories you need to give them the best life.
+Welcome to InfoTortuga, the Spanish reference portal for enthusiasts and experts.
+Discover everything about turtle species, their diet, habitat, and the accessories you need to give them the best life.
 Start your journey here.

 Turtles

 First, what are turtles like?
-Turtles are reptiles of the order testudines, known for their distinctive shell that protects their internal organs.
-Their spine is attached to the upper part of the shell, allowing them to breathe by contracting their abdominal muscles instead of using the rib cage.
-Like other reptiles, they are ectothermic animals, meaning their metabolism is controlled by external temperature.
-Another feature is that they shed their skin, although this process happens more slowly.
-Turtles are oviparous and build their nests underground to incubate their eggs.
+Turtles are reptiles of the order Testudines, known for their characteristic shell which protects their internal organs.
+Their spine is attached to the upper part of the shell, which allows them to breathe by contracting their abdominal muscles instead of using a rib cage.
+Like other reptiles, they are ectothermic animals, which means their metabolism is controlled by external temperature.
+Another characteristic is that they shed their skin, although this process occurs more slowly.
+Turtles are oviparous and they build their nests underground to incubate their eggs.

 Turtles are calm animals with a slow metabolism and are considered tolerant, patient, and wise creatures in popular culture.
-In temperate climates, all species hibernate regularly and due to their longevity, slow movements and wrinkled appearance, they are symbols of longevity and serenity in many cultures around the world.
+In temperate climates, all species hibernate regularly and due to their longevityslow movements and wrinkled appearance, are symbols of longevity and serenity in many cultures around the world.

 Types and Species of Turtles